maratdzhukaev09/clean_code_2/README.md

 # Robot maintenance

-This service kit allows you to contact the robot in emergency situations
+This service kit allows you to contact the robot in emergency situations.

 ## How to start